A group from a map and orbit equivalence: Some metric spaces associated to

 \begin{proof} We adapt word for word the proof in \cite{HP}.
 Indeed, the essential ingredients for the proof in \cite{HP} are the facts that each vertex is associated to a connected component of the pre-image cover with two properties:

-$ \bullet$ {\em Each component has a uniformly bounded number of pre-images}.\\ In our case, each interval has at most $2N - 1$ pre-images.
+$ \bullet$ {\em Each component has a uniformly bounded number of pre-images}.\\ In our case, each interval has at most $2N - 1$ pre-images and at least $2N-2$.

-$ \bullet$ {\em The size of each connected component goes to zero when the level goes to infinity}.\\ In our case, the size of the intervals $I_{j_1, j_2, \dots,j_k}$ in the sequence of pre-images goes to zero when $k$ goes to infinity by the expansivity property (SE).
+$ \bullet$ {\em The size of each connected component goes to zero when the level goes to infinity}.\\ In our case, the size of the intervals $I_{j_1, j_2, \dots,j_k}$ in the sequence of pre-images goes to zero when $k$ goes to infinity by the expansivity properties (SE) and (CS).

-In fact a much weaker expansivity property than our condition (SE) would be enough to conclude that the graph is hyperbolic.
-Observe that the distance of any vertex to the base vertex is simply the level $k$ and the edge connecting $v_{j_1, j_2, \dots, j_k}$ to $v_{j'_1, j'_2, \dots, j'_k}$, if any, belongs to the sphere of radius $k$ centered at the base vertex.
-By this observation and our definition of the edges, each sphere of radius $k$ centered at the based vertex is homeomorphic to $S^1$.
+In fact a much weaker expansivity property than our conditions (SE) and (CS) would be enough to conclude that the graph is hyperbolic.
+Observe that the distance of any vertex to the base vertex is simply the level $k$ and the edge connecting $v_{j_1, j_2, \dots, j_k}$ to $v_{j'_1, j'_2, \dots, j'_k}$, if any, belongs to the sphere of radius $k$ centred at the base vertex.
+By this observation and our definition of the edges, each sphere of radius $k$ centred at the based vertex is homeomorphic to $S^1$.
 Therefore the limit space when $k$ goes to infinity is homeomorphic to $S^1$ and the Gromov boundary $\partial \Gamma^0_{\Phi}$ is homeomorphic to $S^1$. \end{proof}